dacort/pyssm-client/README.md

 Logging:
 - By default, logs are minimal.
 Use `-v` or set up `setup_logging(level=logging.DEBUG)` programmatically for detailed traces.

+## Architecture

+The codebase has been recently refactored for better maintainability and reliability:

+- **Clean message handling**: AWS SSM protocol messages are parsed by dedicated `MessageParser` and routed to specialized handlers (`HandshakeHandler`, `StreamHandler`, `ControlHandler`)
+- **Reliable file transfers**: Fixed line ending normalization issues that caused checksum mismatches
+- **Modular design**: Session management, WebSocket communication, and CLI coordination are cleanly separated
+- **Type safety**: Full mypy type checking with modern Python type hints

+This provides a solid foundation for extending functionality while maintaining compatibility with the AWS SSM protocol.

 ## Known Limitations